holgerd77/django-dynamic-scraper/docs/getting_started.rst

 4. And finally the url can be scraped via the XPath ``span[@class="l_title"]/a/@href``.
 Since we only scrape the path of our url with this XPath and not the domain, we have to use a processor for the first time to complete the url.
 For this purpose there is a predefined processor called 'pre_url'.
-You can find more predefined processors in the ``dynamic_scraper.utils.processors`` module. 'pre_url' is simply doing what we want, namely adding a base url string to the scraped string.
+You can find more predefined processors in the ``dynamic_scraper.utils.processors`` module - see :ref:`processors` for processor reference - 'pre_url' is simply doing what we want, namely adding a base url string to the scraped string.
 To use a processor, just write the function name in the processor field.
 Processors can be given some extra information via the processors_ctxt field.
 In our case we need the spefic base url our scraped string should be appended to.
 Processor context